bambinos/kulprit/README.md

 ## Overview

 Kulprit _(Pronounced: kuːl.prɪt)_ is a package for variable selection for [Bambi](https://github.com/bambinos/bambi) models.
-Kulprit is under active development so use with care.
+Kulprit is under active development so use it with care.
 If you find any bugs or have any feature requests, please open an issue.

 ## Installation